hoplitfr/hoplit-post-suggest/README.txt

 Once a user submits a suggestion, they will receive feedback indicating whether the submission was successful or not.

+Installing [Really Simple Captcha](https://wordpress.org/plugins/really-simple-captcha/) will automatically add a captcha to your suggestion form.

 == Screenshots ==
 1. Screenshot of the article suggestion form.